 If you and your partner are of differing races, your children will be termed, biracial children.
 According to a United States Census Bureau survey, 3.0% of children are biracial or from two or more races.
 While you might be thinking about what difference it makes, it is shown that biracial children experience unique challenges, like discrimination, regarding racial self-identification.
-However, with your assistance and some helpful tips to raise a biracial child, your child will grow into a confident individual in society.
+However, with your assistance and some helpful tips for raising a biracial child, your child will grow into a confident individual in society.
 Having a biracial identity means that your child will have a unique cultural inheritance, but they may also experience issues like racism and identity crisis.
 Continue reading this post as we present some suggestions on parenting biracial children.

 Eight Tips On Raising A Biracial Child